"""

 try:

-# Close the session storage connector
+# Close the session storage connector in new thread

 SettingsLoaded.SESSION_STORAGE_CONNECTOR.close()